pablobd/ContinuousControl/README.md

 * After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 20 (potentially different) scores.
 We then take the average of these 20 scores.
 * This yields an average score for each episode (where the average is over all 20 agents).

+The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

 ## Requirements
 First of all, you need python 3 and conda.
 We suggest to use the [Anaconda distribution](https://www.anaconda.com/download/#linux), although other options are available.
 Follow the instructions at the github [repository dlrn](https://github.com/udacity/deep-reinforcement-learning) to create an environment for the project, install dependencies and create a kernel.
 You will not need to install Unity, because Udacity provides two separate versions of the Unity environment: